MicrosoftDocs/azure-devops-docs/docs/test/reference-tcm.md

 [https://msdn.microsoft.com/library/ms244710.aspx](../report/sql-reports/perspective-measure-groups-cube.md)

-## What are the different Test related dimensions in the Analysis Services cube that I can use to create my custom test reports?
+## What are the different Test-related dimensions in the Analysis Services cube that I can use to create my custom test reports?

 All the dimensions present in the Analysis Services cube are shown below:

 ![clip_image017](media/tcm-reporting/tcm-17.png)

-Description for all the Test specific dimensions can be found here:
+Description for all the Test-specific dimensions can be found here:

 [https://msdn.microsoft.com/library/ms244708.aspx#dimensions](../report/sql-reports/perspective-test-analyze-report-test-results.md#dimensions)